kitsudaiki/OpenHanami/.github/ISSUE_TEMPLATE/feature_request_issue_template.md

 name: Feature
 about: Use this template to request new features and improvements
 title: '[Feature]: '
-labels: new Feature / improvement, New issue
+labels: New feature / Improvement, New issue
 projects: Hanami
 assignees: kitsudaiki
 ---